sam-goodwin/punchcard/packages/@punchcard/shape-hive/README.md

 # @punchcard/shape-hive

-Maps a Punchcard Shape Record to its corresponding Hive Schema compatible with AWS Glue.
+Maps a Punchcard Shape Type to its corresponding Hive Schema compatible with AWS Glue.

-# Define a Schema with a Record
+# Define a Schema with a Type

 ```ts
 import { string, integer, number, array, set, map, Description } from '@punchcard/shape';